ROBelgium/MSNoise/doc/installation.rst

 MSNoise is a set of Python codes that use a database (sqlite or MySQL) and the `find` command.

-Currently, MSNoise is *NOT* a regulare Python Package, which means:
+Currently, MSNoise is *NOT* a regular Python Package, which means:

 * It doesn't have a setup.py file.
 * It should not be installed in the lib/site-packages folder of the current python installation.